engineeringwitharavind/Python/README.md

 - Open the Terminal `Ctrl+Alt+T` Check for the Updates by entering `sudo apt-get update` and install python 3.7 `sudo apt-get install python3.7`
 - After Installation,verify the version by typing `python3.7 --version`.
--Then,to install **PyCharm** first install Snap Package Management which is better way to install packages on Ubuntu by entering
+- Then,to install **PyCharm** first install Snap Package Management which is better way to install packages on Ubuntu by entering
 `sudo apt install snapd snapd-xdg-open` and now for **PyCharm** enter
 `sudo snap install pycharm-community --classic` and start working on your exercises.

 ## Python Tutorials
-If you are new to programming or Python, no worries!
-There are plenty of tutorials and documentation to get you started.
+If you are new to programming or Python,Then, there are plenty of tutorials and documentations available to get you started.
 Here are a few links which might be of help:
 - [Python Programming:](https://pythonprogramming.net/introduction-to-python-programming/) A turorial with videos about the basics of python.
 - [Python Geeks for Geeks:](https://www.geeksforgeeks.org/python-programming-examples/) If you are comformtable with basics,then dive into this website.You can learn more here in depth.